ccoenraets/phonegap-workshop/readme.md

 ## Part 2: Building with PhoneGap Build ##

-1. Create an account on http://build.phonegap.com if you don't already have one.
+1. If you don't already have one, create an account on http://build.phonegap.com.
 2. Create a new application on PhoneGap Build.
 Either point to a GitHub repository, or zip up your phonegap-workshop directory and upload it to PhoneGap Build.
 3. Click the **Ready to build** button
-4. Using a QR Code reader application, install the App on your device.
+4. When the build process completes, use a QR Code reader app to install the Employee Directory application on your device.

-To configure build preferences:
+To fine tune your build preferences:

-1. In the phonegap-workshop directory, add a config.xml file defined as follows (make the necessary adjustments: id, author, etc.):
+1. In the phonegap-workshop directory, add a config.xml file defined as follows (make the necessary adjustments for id, author, etc.):

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>